-The signal transduction molecules being vitamin A derivatives are retinoids, they regulate cellular differentiation and proliferation via members of the nuclear receptors superfamily, i.e., retinoic acid receptors (RARs) and retinoid X receptors (RXRs)[197].
+The signal transduction molecules being vitamin A derivatives are retinoids, they regulate cellular differentiation and proliferation via members of the nuclear receptors superfamily, including retinoic acid receptors (RARs) and retinoid X receptors (RXRs)[197].
 The RXR family members (RXRA, RXRB, and RXRG) form heterodimers within the superfamily, e.g., with vitamin D, retinoic acid, or peroxisome proliferator-activated types of receptors[198,199].
 RXRs have tumor suppressor properties and, as partners of RARA and RARB, they are implicated in the anti-proliferative effects of retinoic acid[197].
 RXRG was found to modulate differentiation and apoptosis in various tumors, indicating its function in cancer pathogenesis[200].
-Glioblastoma-related research certifies the general view that RXRG contributes to anti-neoplastic effect via its ligands; in study by Papi et al[201], the treatment of GBM with 6-OH-11-O-hydroxyfenantrene led to anti-proliferative and anti-invasive effects.
-However, the literature data on glioblastoma stemness seems to be focused on RARs rather than RXRs.
+Glioblastoma-related research certifies the general view that RXRG contributes to anti-neoplastic effect via its ligands; in study by Papi et al[201], the treatment of GBM with 6-OH-11-O-hydroxyfenantrene had anti-proliferative and anti-invasive effects.
+However, the literature data on glioblastoma stemness seem to focus on RARs rather than RXRs.
 Ying et al[202] evaluated the cellular and molecular responses of GSCs to all-trans retinoic acid; this treatment changed cells morphology (e.g., decreased neurosphere-forming capacity), caused growth arrest at G1/G0 to S transition, reduced cyclin D1 expression, and elevated p27 expression.
-Moreover, differentiation markers such as Tuj1 and GFAP were induced, while stem cell markers, e.g., CD133, Msi-1, Nestin, and Sox-2, had decreased expression.
+Moreover, differentiation markers such as Tuj1 and GFAP were induced, while stem cell markers, such as CD133, Msi-1, Nestin, and Sox-2, had decreased expression.
 Friedman et al[203] provided similar observations with regard to Nestin level or neurosphere formation but also indicated that GBM differentiation induced by all-trans retinoic acid is executed via the ERK1/2 pathway.
 Evidently, retinoid-related research in the GBM context frequently focuses on all-trans retinoic acid while this isomer is bound only by RARs and not by both RARs and RXRs, as is the case with another retinoic lipid: 9-cis[204].
-Even if two of the best-known retinoid receptors (RARA and RXRA) are described in detail by Rodriguez et al[205] in the GBM stemness context, the literature is still lacking data on RXRG and should begin with, e.g., evaluation of whether 9-cis retinoid acid is able to manifest the anti-glioblastoma effects via RXRG and subsequently ERK1/2 pathway.
+Even if two of the best-known retinoid receptors (RARA and RXRA) are described in detail by Rodriguez et al[205] in the GBM stemness context, the data are on RXRG is still lacking and should begin withevaluation of whether 9-cis retinoid acid is able to manifest the anti-glioblastoma effects via RXRG and subsequently ERK1/2 pathway.

 SPARC/Osteonectin, CWCV, Kazal-like domains 1